all-in-one-of/snippets/HOU DOP Flip.md

 Particle-Based Fluids are implemented in OpenCL and therefore also calculated on the graphics card.
 The Particle-Based Fluids Node can also be used outside the Ocean and Water tools for simpler fluids and can be combined with Vellum.
-Solver is hybrid and transfer a lot of data from particle to background grid
+Solver is hybrid and transfer a lot of data from particle to background grid but mostly working on volumes.

 # Properties
 ```md